Shyam-Has-Your-Anomaly-Mitigated/Emul/syntaxxx.md

 	: =[g<><>: {}[instructions<>]<>] 8<< unscoped
 	8<< it's lazy ∴ all mantras are unrecited/unchanted/unprocessed/uncomputed/uncalculated until it's required; but even then...
-	8<< this means you can learn more about a mantra; it's like recorded history
+	8<< this means you can learn more about a mantra; it's like recorded history 8<< artificial/synthetic intelligence should be able to debug on the fly; self-debugging